What is a Group?

 - You and the Workspace Manager(s) will be able to edit and enrol members into your Group

-- Members with the global 'enrol' permission can enrol and remove participants and facilitators into your Group
+- Members with the global 'enrol' permission can enrol and remove learners and facilitators into your Group

 - When the Group is enrolled into a Course, the Group Facilitator and anyone who can edit the Course can adjust the settings on the Group